Who is our Metropolitan?

 The

-exact same three “orders” of clergy – bishops, priests, and deacons –
+exact same three “orders” of clergy – Bishops, Priests, and

-continue to exist in the Orthodox Church in an unbroken succession
+Deacons – continue to exist in the Orthodox Church in an

 Our

-and active with His Church as its living and unique Head through the
+present and active with His Church as its living and unique

-Holy Spirit.
-This is also our faith as Orthodox Christians.
+Head through the Holy Spirit.
+This is also our faith as

 The